Ev1ch/millionaire/README.md

 #### `npm run stylelint:fix`

-TThe script runs `Stylelint` for static styles analysis and tries to fix errors.
+The script runs `Stylelint` for static styles analysis and tries to fix errors.

+#### `npm run validate-config`

+The custom script, which validates if the provided quiz config is correct.

 #### `npm run predeploy`